Harmonised Consumer Prices in Iceland increased to 111.98 points in May from 111.35 points in April of 2022. source: EUROSTAT

 Harmonised Consumer Prices in Iceland averaged 75.31 points from 1996 until 2022, reaching an all time high of 111.98 points in May of 2022 and a record low of 42.75 points in January of 1996.
 This page provides - Iceland Harmonised Consumer Prices - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Iceland Harmonised Consumer Prices - values, historical data and charts - was last updated on June of 2022.

-Harmonised Consumer Prices in Iceland is expected to be 101.56 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Harmonised Consumer Prices in Iceland to stand at 103.30 in 12 months time.
-In the long-term, the Iceland Harmonised Consumer Prices is projected to trend around 107.75 Index Points in 2020, according to our econometric models.
+Harmonised Consumer Prices in Iceland is expected to be 116.65 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Iceland Harmonised Consumer Prices is projected to trend around 117.86 points in 2023 and 121.04 points in 2024, according to our econometric models.